LCEnzo/StrengthReductionPass/README.md

 opt   -S -load path/to/lib/MatfStrengthReductionPass -mem2reg -matf-iv-sr -enable-new-pm=0 <input>
 ```

-Check out directory `indVarTest` for small test.
+Check out directory `indVarTest` for a small example test.

-### Replacing expansive operation with cheaper one
+### Replacing expansive operations with cheaper ones

-* Multiplication is replaced by shifting to the left
+* Multiplication by a power of 2 is replaced by left-shifting
-* Dividing is replaced by right-shifting
+* Dividision by a power of 2 is replaced by right-shifting
-* Replacing modulo operation with faster one
+* Modulo by a power of 2 is replaced with logical and using a mask

 Compilation and invocation:
 ```